 I ran back into the audience to a wildly enthused bunch of classmates cheering.
 That song went on to become the anthem of my batch.
 The ‘not even tier 3, not winning but having so much fun’ class B of 2003.
 And I realized I was one of them after all.
 Every time we met after that, every alumni meet, every single get-together, someone would request this song and we’d forget our ‘adult’ differences for that moment and just lose ourselves to the wild abandon of our own class anthem.

 Incidently I never won a single prize for this song but every single time it got the same response.
 The audience enjoyed it as much as I did.
 A day after this festival, someone from the nearby pharmacy college stopped me on the road to congratulate me for ‘a really great performance’.
 In another college festival a few days later, as I walked off the stage, a lady stopped me.
 She had been one of my lecturers in under-graduate college.
 She asked me how I was and what I was doing there.
 I told her I’d just finished performing.
 She started laughing and said, “You know I was inside correcting papers when I heard this song.
 And I just had to come out and see the girl who had the gall to sing this on stage.
 When I saw you from the distance, I just knew it was you.
 No one else I know would have done that.”

 There are words that hurt and haunt you all your life.
 And then there are words like this which you treasure always, because they make you so proud to be you.
 I finally understand why that song is so special.
 It was my Little Miss Sunshine moment.
 I kicked ass.
 And it felt good.

-(I looked up Youtube for a video of this song but couldn’t find it.
-The song was Mungda Mungda from the 70s movie Inkaar.
+(The song was Mungda Mungda from the 70s movie Inkaar.
 For those who don’t remember, this was a saucy bar dance performed by the original item girl of Bollywood – Helen)